jianshu93/annembed/README.md

 # A data embedding tool and related data analysis or clustering

+This is a colloboration with Jean Pierre Both.
+This is for the library case only, see the scripts and useage here: https://github.com/jianshu93/annembed_analysis

 The crate provides mainly in the form of a library (*See documentation of the binary embed for a small executable embedding data in csv files*):

 1. Some variations on data embedding tools from t-Sne (2008) to Umap(2018).